frankwallis/WebpackAspnetMiddleware/README.md

 # Overview

 WebpackAspnetMiddleware is an ASP.NET clone of the popular [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware.git) and [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware.git) NodeJS projects.

-It uses the ASP.NET [NodeServices](https://github.com/aspnet/NodeServices.git) package to start a NodeJS instance running webpack.
-The development server middleware serves up the files produced by webopack and the hot reload middleware notifies the client when they change.
+The middleware starts a NodeJS instance running webpack using the ASP.NET [NodeServices](https://github.com/aspnet/NodeServices.git) package.
+The development server middleware serves up the files produced by the webopack instance, and the hot reload middleware notifies the client when files change.
 In the browser the [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware.git) client library is used with no changes.

 # Instructions
 1) Install the [Redouble.AspNet.Webpack](https://www.nuget.org/packages/Redouble.Aspnet.Webpack/) NuGet package: